Covid-19 - Navigate Obscurity Navigate Obscurity

 Half of the following statements are false.
 Find out which by interacting with the visualisation dashboard below.

 Death data might be a better metric to gauge the impact of the pandemic at a certain time, but again it is not perfect.
-Covid-19 deaths are counted slightly differently in different places.
-Sometimes even on the same place in different times.
-For instance, in the UK, up until the 12 of August of 2020 all deaths following a positive covid-19 test were counted in the covid-19 death sum.
+COVID-19 deaths are counted slightly differently in different places.
+Sometimes even in the same place at different times.
+For instance, in the UK, up until the 12 of August 2020, all deaths following a positive COVID-19 test were counted in the COVID-19 death sum.
 Then, officials decided to only include deaths occurring up until 28 days after the initial positive test cutting down the total number of deaths by over 5 thousand.
-In many other countries, covid-19 needs to be specifically listed in the causes of death of a patient.
-And of course, covid-19 is rarely the only cause of death, so how do I even know what the patient died from?!
-First of all, take a deep breath and relax.
-You can’t know, but the professionals filling out those death certificates have had some practice.
+In many other countries, COVID-19 needs to be specifically listed in the causes of death of a patient.
+And of course, COVID-19 is rarely the only cause of death.
 This is not a new problem.
-Terminally ill people are very often challenged in multiple fronts.
-Another way to look at death data, is to simply sum up all deaths occurring over a week and compare the total weekly sums with previous years.
-The gross simplification here is that any excess deaths this year should correspond to covid-19’s impact.
-True, but impact is not just people directly dying from covid-19, but also from the side effects of the pandemic.
-Like hospitals being full, patients avoiding to visit them out of fear and so on.
+Terminally ill people are very often challenged on multiple fronts.

 Click on the map to select a country